Infinite Banking With Life Insurance: Definition, Strategy & Example

 Infinite Banking Advantages

-• Financial Control: Infinite banking gives you control over your financial assets.
-It allows you to borrow against your policy's cash value on your terms, avoiding traditional banking restrictions.
+• Financial Control: Infinite banking puts you in charge of your money.
+Borrow against your policy's cash value on your schedule without bank approval or restrictions.

-• Tax Advantages: Policy loans are generally not considered taxable income, and cash value typically grows tax-deferred.
-However, tax implications vary significantly by individual circumstances, policy structure, and federal/state regulations.
-Always consult with a qualified tax professional before making any decisions based on tax considerations, as tax laws are subject to change.
+• Tax Advantages: Policy loans don't count as taxable income, and cash value grows tax-deferred.
+Tax implications vary by your circumstances, policy structure and federal/state rules.
+Talk to a tax professional before making decisions since tax laws change.

 errorCheck icon